zhangtianyedue/CMEECourseWork/week3/code/README.md

+***All the codes this week use relative paths.
+Therefore, please make sure to set the working directory to `week3/code` when running the scripts.
+Otherwise, the scripts may fail to execute due to missing files.***

 ### 1. `oaks_debugme.py`
 This script reads a CSV file of tree species and identifies which species belong to the Quercus genus (oak trees).
 It processes each row and filters out non-oak species, then writes the filtered data to an output file.